slack-samples/send-to-slack/README.md

+### ⚠️ This sample has been archived and is no longer maintained.

+---

 # Send To Slack Sample App

 This is an example of how to include a Send to Slack integration on your website.